arron0/testit/readme.txt

 Testing with TestIt
 *******************

 TestIt offers own TestCase class that is inherited from \PHPUnit_Framework_TestCase and enhancing it with some features.
-It is ment to be base class for your tests.
+It is meant to be base class for your tests.
-It is helping you with creating mocks of your class dependecies and verifying those dependecies are called as expected.
+It is helping you with creating mocks of your class dependencies and verifying those dependencies are called as expected.
 To use this features, just inherit your test base class from \Arron\TestIt\TestCase class and you are free to go.

-The best way how to profit from this library is to integrate it to your tests so you will be able to use all those features even more easier.
+The best way how to profit from this library is to integrate it to your tests so you will be able to use all those features even more easily.

 Creating of the object to test
 ==============================

-There is abstract method createTestObject() defined in \Arron\TestIt\TestCasev namespace.
+There is abstract method createTestObject() defined in \Arron\TestIt\TestCase namespace.
 It should return created instance ready to use for testing.
-So createTestObject() is tha right place for any inicialization mock injections etc. It will be called when you access the test object (getTestObject()) for the first time.
+So createTestObject() is the right place for any initialization mock injections etc. It will be called when you access the test object (getTestObject()) for the first time.
 So just concentrate on new object creation, the rest is in hands of TestIt :-)

 Mocking of dependencies
 =======================